 Historic Ferndale Landmarks

 The entire town of Ferndale is designated California Historical Landmark No. 883 - and a dreamland for tourists and history buffs alike.
+Here are some of the more notable landmarks in historic Ferndale.

-Historic Ferndale Cemetery
+Ferndale historic Cemetery

 One of the most photographed historic cemeteries in California, the Ferndale Cemetery rambles romantically over a steep, Rhododendron-studded hillside just two blocks from Main Street.
 Stroll through aisles of historic headstones amid wisps of fog in the early morning or catch the sun setting over the ocean on a clear evening.
 Open 9am to 6pm.